ped70qid/dp_pyparser_hw/README.md

 wierd stuff happening when you name test funcitons the same, then only one test passes or failes even though more are defined --> overloading??

+labels are gather in train\3, also need to be saved still to the pickle file